Winter Swimming

 Temperatures in my local river in December to March can often be below 5oC.
 In Open Water Swimming circles below 5oC is classed as ice swimming, and can be considered an extreme sport.

-location, air and water temperatures, river conditions, kit, wind speed, experience and company.
+Swimming in winter should be considered carefully, with thought being given to location, air and water temperatures, river conditions, kit, wind speed, experience and company.

 Your mood, hormones, food, sleep, stress levels to name a few can all affect how you respond to cold water.
 All these factors are exaggerated when conditions are more extreme, and you really need to know what you are doing to be safe.
 The difference between an ok swim and a dangerous swim could be a very short period of time.